pulumi/terraform-provider-vsphere/website/docs/r/compute_cluster.html.markdown

 -> **A note on the naming of this resource:** VMware refers to clusters of hosts in the UI and documentation as _clusters_, _HA clusters_, or _DRS clusters_.
 All of these refer to the same kind of resource (with the latter two referring to specific features of clustering).
-In Terraform, we use `vsphere_compute_cluster` to differentiate host clusters from _datastore clusters_, which are clusters of datastores that can be used to distribute load and ensure fault tolerance via distribution of virtual machines.
-Datastore clusters can also be managed through Terraform, via the [`vsphere_datastore_cluster` resource][docs-r-vsphere-datastore-cluster].
+We use `vsphere_compute_cluster` to differentiate host clusters from _datastore clusters_, which are clusters of datastores that can be used to distribute load and ensure fault tolerance via distribution of virtual machines.
+Datastore clusters can also be managed through the provider, via the `vsphere_datastore_cluster` resource.

-[docs-r-vsphere-datastore-cluster]: /docs/providers/vsphere/r/datastore_cluster.html

 The `vsphere_compute_cluster` resource can be used to create and manage clusters of hosts allowing for resource control of compute resources, load